Basic Fiber Optic Training Course -

 Particular Physical Demand(s) on student:

-English language.
-Students must have the ability to announce to anyone in the classroom that lasers are about to be turned on or are
+language.
+Students must have the ability to announce to anyone in the classroom that lasers are about to be turned on or are currently on and

 $700.00 per student includes textbooks, study materials, CD, exams, and consumables.
 Includes 1-year member ship to the FOA.